30 to Complete

-- Students who will be graduating in December or May can demonstrate less than 30 required credits for completion.
+- Students who will be graduating in December or May and can document less than 30 required credits for completion.

 - Level III Nursing students

-- Athletes who can demonstrate required scheduled demands with an approved plan to complete 30 credits within the calendar year and meet NCAA satisfactory progress requirements.
+- Athletes who can document required scheduled demands with an approved plan to complete 30 credits within the calendar year and meet NCAA satisfactory progress requirements.

 For additional information concerning the appeal process and form, please visit the financial aid website at http://www.unr.edu/financial-aid/forms-publications-and-policies/forms